quasarframework/quasar/ui/README.md

 ### Issue Reporting Guidelines

-**Please use the appropriate Github repo to report issues.
+**Please use the appropriate GitHub repo to report issues.
 See "Related Components" above.** For example, a bug related to CLI should be reported to the CLI repo, one related to build issues to Quasar Framework Templates repo and so on.

 - The issue list of the repository is **exclusively** for bug reports and feature requests.
 For anything else please use the [Community Forum](https://forum.quasar-framework.org).